the-turing-way/the-turing-way/book/website/community-handbook/style/style-crossref.md

 For example, `rr-overview` will be the label name for the `overview` chapter in the section `reproducible research`.

-Similarly, for different sections we recommend extending the label name with a third placeholder for `section` which should be replaced with a short yet sensible name for the section where the label is being creates:
+Similarly, for different sections we recommend extending the label name with a third placeholder for `section` which should be replaced with a short yet sensible name for the section where the label is being created:
 ```
-(sectioninitials-filename-section=)
+(sectioninitials-filename-section)=
 ```
 For example, `rr-overview-definitions` will be the label name for the section `Definitions` within the `Overview` chapter in the section `Reproducible Research`.